 Six key qualities of nation’s best

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday January 9, 1996
+by Phil Burgess, Unabridged from the Rocky Mountain News, January 9, 1996

 The American people will choose a president this year.
 They may re-elect William Jefferson Clinton or select a new president.
 Whatever happens between now and Election Day on Nov.
 5, we are going to have many opportunities to think about what we want a president to be — and what we want him to do.